NMRDfromMD/nmrdfrommd.github.io/docs/source/theory/theory.rst

 Theory
 ======

+Here, there theory behind the ``NMRDfromMD`` package is presented.

-The system of interest here is an ensemble of identical spins characterized by a gyromagnetic ratio :math:`\gamma_I` and spin quantum number :math:`I`.
+The system of interest is an ensemble of *identical* spins characterized by a gyromagnetic ratio :math:`\gamma_I` and spin quantum number :math:`I`.
 For :math:`^{1} \text{H}`, the most abundant isotope of hydrogen, :math:`I = 1/2` and :math:`\gamma_I = 26.752` rad/T/s.
 For :math:`^{13} \text{C}`,
 a natural and stable isotope of carbon, :math:`I = 1/2` and :math:`\gamma_I = 6.728` rad/T/s :cite:`kowalewskiNuclearSpinRelaxation2006`.

+..
+    S.G.: Find a better place for that, there could be a paragraph explaining the limitation and hypothesis behind the thoery:
+    - dipolar vs quadrupolar --> limited to dipolar because...
+    - limited to systems where cross-correlation can be neglected --> what error? what systems?

 One assumption behind the theory presented here is that cross-correlation terms can be neglected; see Ref. :cite:`lippensT1RelaxationTime1993`.